A 15-week, 10h/week accelerator for scientists and technologists to design 8-figure moonshot programs.

 The Program

-Fellows gain hands-on experience in program execution, learning about project management, budgeting, risk mitigation, and how to engineer successful programs.
+Learn what to prepare for in terms of program execution, learning about project management, budgeting, risk mitigation, and how to engineer successful programs.

-Our program places a strong emphasis on transitioning technologies into real-world applications.
-Fellows work with potential funders and transition partners to ensure their research can be scaled and implemented.
+Backward-chaining from real-world outcomes is essential for program success.
+Work with potential funders and transition partners from the beginning to ensure their research can be scaled and implemented.

 Fellows are connected to experienced leaders of coordinated research programs, like ARIA Programme Directors and ARPA Program Managers, and a diverse network of creators, performers, peers, mentors, and transition partners to ensure their programs' success.